-Our intention with this platform is to engage a core Instagram audience, but focus on a younger demographic.
-This continues to be sidetracked by the cancelation of many student, FFA and 4H activities, and community events.
-Examination of analytics proves that our audiences differ enough from platform to platform that overlap of content is workable for us.
-We will continue to strategize new ways to maximize FCM exposure and reach on Instagram.
-Our follower count stands at 561.
+One of our goals with this platform is to engage a core Instagram audience, but focus on a younger demographic.
+This year we have intentionally incorporated the use of Instagram Stories more, and have seen our follower count increase by more than 25 percent to 718.
+We continue to strategize new ways to maximize FCM exposure and reach on Instagram.